libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 Loading of a `Sound` or `Music` instance is done via `Gdx.audio.newSound()` and `Gdx.audio.newMusic()`.
 Both of these methods take a `FileHandle`, just like the `Texture` constructor.

 At the end of the `create()` method we also tell the `Music` instance to loop and start playback immediately.
-If you run the application you'll see a nice pink background and hear the rain fall.
+If you run the application you'll see a nice red background and hear the rain fall.

 ## A Camera and a SpriteBatch
 Next up, we want to create a camera and a `SpriteBatch`.
 We'll use the former to ensure we can render using our target resolution of 800x480 pixels no matter what the actual screen resolution is.
 The `SpriteBatch` is a special class that is used to draw 2D images, like the textures we loaded.